 During his tenure at Louisiana Tech, Dykes engineered a turnaround for a program that improved all three seasons under his leadership.
 The Bulldogs were 4-8 the year before he arrived in 2009, then proceeded to finish 5-7, 8-5 and 9-3 in successive campaigns.
 In 2011, Louisiana Tech started just 1-4 before winning seven consecutive games to clinch the Western Athletic Conference title – the team’s first league championship in a decade – and a berth in the Poinsettia Bowl.
 Dykes was named the WAC Coach of the Year.

 Dykes, the son of former longtime Texas Tech coach Spike Dykes, boasts a resume that includes additional stops in the Pac-12, Big 12 and SEC, where he served under such head coaches as Mike Stoops (Arizona), Mike Leach (Texas Tech) and Hal Mumme (Kentucky).

 Under his direction, the Wildcat offense established five single-season records.
-Arizona ranked 10th nationally in passing yards in 2007, and the Wildcats were 16th in scoring and 33rd in total offense in 2008.
-Dykes mentored, among others, quarterbacks Willie Tuitama, who was named MVP of the 2008 Las Vegas Bowl, and Nick Foles, who was selected in the third round of the 2012 NFL Draft by the Philadelphia Eagles.
+Arizona ranked 10th nationally in passing yards in 2007 (308.50 ypg), and the Wildcats were 16th in scoring (36.62 ppg) and 33rd in total offense in 2008 (402.38 ypg).

 Born in Big Springs, Texas, Dykes received his bachelor’s degree in history from Texas Tech in 1993 and was a member of the Red Raider baseball team for two seasons.
 He is married to the former Kate Golding and they have two daughters, Alta (Ally) and Charlotte (Charlie).